veldhaenchen/flathunt/README.md

 #### Links

-Currently, ebay-kleinanzeigen and immowelt only crawl the first page, so make sure to **sort by newest offers**.
+ * Currently, ebay-kleinanzeigen and immowelt only crawl the first page, so make sure to **sort by newest offers**.
+ * Your links should point to the German version of the websites, since it is tested only there.
+Otherwise you might have problems.

 #### Bot registration
 A new bot can registered with the telegram chat with the [BotFather](https://telegram.me/BotFather).